lervag/vim-foam/README.md

 # vim-foam

+2022-04-03 **Project status**: I no longer expect to work with OpenFOAM.
+As such, I have no intention to keep this project alive.
+It is archived and anyone is free to fork if they are interested.

 This is a filetype plugin for OpenFOAM.
 It is currently pre-alpha, and the development will be sporadic.
 The initial goal is to get up to par with [vimExtensionOpenFOAM](https://bitbucket.org/shor-ty/vimextensionopenfoam.git).